growthbook/growthbook-swift/README.md

     var condition: JSON?
     /// All users included in the experiment will be forced into the specific variation index var force: Int?
+    /// Array of ranges, one per variation let ranges: [BucketRange]?
+    /// Meta info about the variations
+    let meta: [VariationMeta]?
+    /// Array of filters to apply
+    let filters: [Filter]?
+    /// The hash seed to use
+    let seed: String?
+    /// Human-readable name for the experiment
+    let name: String?
+    /// Id of the current experiment phase let phase: String?
 }

 /// The result of running an Experiment given a specific Context